URMA University Research Magazine Association

 Join us for the latest “URMA Live!” event or mark your calendar for the a future session.
 This is a monthly event so sign up today.

-November URMA Live!
+February URMA Live!

 TIME: 2:00 pm—3:00 pm EST

-FORMAT: On-Line
+FORMAT: Zoom

 LEARN MORE

-September URMA Live!
+February URMA Live!

 TIME: 2:00 pm—3:00 pm EST

-FORMAT: On-Line
+FORMAT: Zoom

 LEARN MORE